Overall ranking: Came 40th out of 126 in the Complete University Guide for 2016.

 Easy to get into?
-The university does not use the UCAS points system, but entry requirements range from three Bs at Scottish Highers (two passes at A-level) for some courses to the minimum of five Highers at AAAAB (three As at A-level) for medicine.
+The university does not use the UCAS points system, but entry requirements range from AABB at Scottish Highers (three Bs at A-level) for most courses to the minimum of five Highers at AAAAB (three As at A-level) for medicine.

 Vital statistics: Currently holds 14,500 students from over 120 different countries, International students make up 33% of the student body.
 One of the top Scottish universities and the fifth oldest in the UK.

 Teaching: Ranked 107th out of 126 for student satisfaction with teaching.

 Graduate prospects: Came 34th out of 126 with 74.2 per cent entering graduate level employment.

 Any accommodation?
 Yes.
 Catered halls cost between £149 and £164 per week, while self-catering flats start at £90 and reach £142 per week for an en-suite.

 Cheap to live there?
 Not bad- private flats start at about £80 per week.
 Aberdeen has an online database of all private accommodation on their books, you can access it here

 Transport links: Great road and bus links throughout the UK.
 Under three hours drive from Edinburgh and Glasgow, or take one of the hourly trains.
 Seven hours by train from London's King's Cross.
 There are cheap flights that touch down in London in just over an hour.

-Fees: Scottish and EU students pay an annual tuition fee of £1,820 while those from the rest of the UK pay £9,000, although the total cost of fees for most programmes is capped at £27K.
-Overseas students pay between £12,000 and £15,000 per year depending on the programme of study.
+Fees: Scottish and EU students pay an annual tuition fee of £1,820 a year.
+Those from the rest of the UK pay £9,000, although the total cost of fees for most programmes is capped at £27K.
+Overseas students pay between £12,600 and £15,700 per year depending on the programme of study.